corioders-templates/templates-manager/README.md

 # Abstract:

-America wasn't build in one day, and so should be every project, slowly in small parts `corioders create` should be build with this in mind
+America wasn't build in one day, and so should be every project, slowly in small parts. `corioders` should be build with this in mind

 # Concepts: